-Myrtle rust has been found in Kerikeri in Northland and in Waitara, Taranaki.
-It is also widespread on Raoul Island in the Kermadec group, about 1,100km to the north-east of New Zealand.
+Myrtle rust (Austropuccinia psidii) has been found in Northland, Waikato, Bay of Plenty and Taranaki.
+It is also widespread on Raoul Island in the Kermadec group north-east of Northland.

-The fungus attacks various species of plants in the Myrtaceae family, also known as the myrtle family.
+The fungus attacks plants belonging to the Myrtaceae family, also known as the myrtle family.
 It is found in many parts of the world including New Caledonia and all along Australia's eastern seaboard.

 Myrtle rust spores are microscopic and can easily spread across large distances by wind, or via insects, birds, people, or machinery.